 Most male octopus have a specialized extra-long arm called the hectocotylus to deliver sperm from a distance.
 This is an adaptation to mating with cannibalistic females that frequently kill and eat males during or after sex.
 One octopus, the nautilus, has a worm-like hectocotylus that functions like a detachable penis that can swim to the female on its own.

-Read more to learn about some of the craziest sex in the natural world!
+Read on if you want to learn about some of the craziest sex in the natural world!